Jargon of the Paranormal

 Parapsychology: Parapsychology is the scientific discipline that studies apparent anomalous capabilities of the human mind, specifically Extra-Sensory Perception (telepathy, clairvoyance, and precognition) and Psychokinesis (see below), as well as the possibility of the survival of the human mind/consciousness after bodily death.
 Within these research areas, most parapsychologists focus on ESP, with a small number studying psychokinesis, and a much smaller number studying apparitions, hauntings and poltergeists (with poltergeist research being primarily a corollary of PK research).

-Parapsychology is a direct descendent of Psychical Research which, as a field of scientific study, was developed by the Society for Psychical Research in Britain in the late 19th century.
+Parapsychology is a direct descendent of Psychical Research which, as a field of scientific study, was institutionalized by the Society for Psychical Research in Britain in the late 19th century.
 Interestingly, psychical research initially focused on survival studies (ghosts and mediums) with ESP as a secondary concern.
 This situation was reversed as psychical research gradually redefined itself as parapsychology, which focused on laboratory ESP experiments following the lead of Dr. J.B.
 Rhine at Duke University in the 1930s.
 While there are notable exceptions, today many parapsychologists seem embarrassed by, if not downright hostile to, the concept of ghosts or survival after death.
+Note: The term "psychical research" is still appropriate, and is still in use (primarily in the UK) to a limited degree.

 What is a parapsychologist?
 A parapsychologist is a credentialed scientist who conducts structured research on parapsychological subjects, usually in an academic or private research institution setting, and who has an advanced degree (masters or doctorate) in a scientific discipline such as psychology, physics, biology or (rarely) parapsychology itself.
 To be eligible for full membership in the Parapsychological Association, the professional body representing parapsychologists worldwide, one is required to have an accredited doctorate degree and have conducted peer-recognized scientific research within the field.

 This being the case, why do so many people who obviously don’t have the appropriate credentials refer to themselves as parapsychologists?
 I have encountered numerous amateur ghost hunters and enthusiasts, psychics, and writers who improperly use this title.
 No doubt it is a lack of awareness of the required criteria rather than intentional deception, but an amateur ghost researcher (and that includes me) should not use that title.
-I sometimes work with parapsychologists, but I regard myself as a Paranormal Investigator or Psychical Researcher.
+I sometimes work with parapsychologists, as a parapsychological field investigator, but I define myself as a Paranormal Investigator or Psychical Researcher.

 Poltergeist: A category of seemingly ghostly phenomena with a distinct set of dynamics.
 Poltergeist cases are usually physical, with movement of objects, items being thrown or destroyed, materialization and dematerialization of matter, physical assaults, loud noises, rapping and pounding, spontaneous outbreaks of fires, etc. Most poltergeist events revolve around a specific person or persons (a "focus") and sometimes follow the focus to other locations (in contrast, most hauntings seem largely hallucinatory, have only limited physical interaction with the environment, and seem attached to a place – a “haunted house” – rather than a person).